iszczesniak/cpp/callable/index.md

 *syntactic sugar* for conveniently creating functors: they help us create functors with less writing in comparison with creating a functor class, and then creating a functor.
-We could do away with lambda expressions, and achieve the same functionality by implementing manually a functor class.
+We could do away with lambda expressions, and achieve the same functionality with functors.
 Lambdas are handy.

 Here's an example of using a lambda with a priority queue: